7mind/izumi/doc/microsite/src/main/tut/distage/basics.md

 ### Effect-type polymorphism

-The program module is polymorphic over effect type.
-It can be parameterized by a different effect type:
+The program modules above are polymorphic over effect type.
+They can be parameterized by a different effect type:

 ```scala mdoc:to-string
 import zio.{Task, ZIO}